nithinraaj27/nithinraaj27/README.md

 ### Hola, I'm NithinRaaj 👋

-- 🔭 I’m currently working on Devops
+- 🔭 I’m currently working as Devops
 - 🌱 I’m currently learning docker,kubernetes...
 - 👯 I’m looking to collaborate on YouTube
 - 🤔 I’m looking for help with Devops